 Responsibility and sustainability are key themes that I embed across all of my teaching.
-I see my role as a facilitator of student learning and a positive student experience, and seek to help students to develop as critical and reflective thinkers and responsible future business leaders.
+I see my role as a facilitator of student learning and seek to help students develop as critical and reflective thinkers and responsible future business leaders.

-I am an advocate of collaborate group based learning, and encourage active student involvement in the classroom.
+I am an advocate of collaborative group-based learning and encourage active student participation in the classroom.

 I believe in reflective teaching practice and continuing professional development.
-I am a fellow of the Higher Education Academy.
+I am a Senior Fellow of the Higher Education Academy.

 I have supervised three PhD students to completion: